mild-rgb/ez-ollama-aws/README.md

 - ~~make instance/model type more easily configurable~~ [done]
 - allow all configurable values to be given as parametres when main function is called
 - directly include openwebui
-- use a more secure way of connecting to ec2 - aws warns against my current approach
+- use a more secure way of connecting to ec2 - aws warns against my current approach [update - implement ec2 secure connect]
+- investigate using spot instances [possibly have user define a range of acceptable instances or give some model parametres and auto match a range?]
 - ~~add automatic security group management~~ [done]

 **Future Features**